Rofelmau/CucumberStepAnalyse/README.md

 copy icon.ico dist\StepDefinitionScanner
 ```

-build will be in folder dist\StepDefinitionScanner
+build will be in folder dist\StepDefinitionScanner\
+\
+Inside the dist folder you will find a zip file containing a preebuild version ready to run.
+Just unzip the archieve and run the StepDefinitionScanner.exe

 ## Run:
 To run the Step Definition Scanner just start the executable.\